Lehigh Valley SfN Chapter

 LVSfN Undergraduate Research Conference

 Each spring, one of the founding colleges of the Lehigh Valley Society for Neuroscience Chapter hosts our undergraduate research conference.
 This event celebrates the scholarly work of our undergraduates and their faculty mentors in the disciplines of neuroscience, psychology and philosophy of mind.
-On April 27, 2019, the conference will be hosted by Muhlenberg College in Allentown, PA.
+On April 27, 2019, the conference was hosted by Muhlenberg College in Allentown, PA.

 In cooperation with the Society for Neuroscience, scientists are beginning to play a more vital role in working toward increasing research funding and promoting scientific issues with the public and policymakers (http://www.sfn.org/Advocacy).
 Becoming responsible citizens and leaders are part of the Moravian College philosophy.
 So, it is appropriate to develop our Neuroscience undergraduates into advocates for such an important cause.
 Scientific research adds value to our society through discoveries about health and the world in which we live.
 In the field of neuroscience research, our work provides a foundation for education and economic expansion that benefit our entire community.
 Through our LVSfN Chapter, we provide opportunities for our undergraduates and faculty to engage in this critical endeavor.

 |Moravian College students contacting PA reps via electronic petitions to request their support for funding scientific research.||Dr. Cecilia Fox at Capitol Hill for the annual SfN Day to speak with representatives and senators about the importance of funding neuroscience research|